 Damping-off is a common disease of germinating seeds and young seedlings.
 It may be found in greenhouses that grow vegetable or ornamental transplants.
+The target audience of this fact sheet is commercial greenhouse growers.

-Several fungi or fungi-like organisms are capable of causing damping-off especially Pythium and Rhizoctonia.
-However, Alternaria, Sclerotinia, Botrytis, Phytophthora and Fusarium can also cause damping off.
+Several fungi or fungi-like organisms, especially Pythium and Rhizoctonia, are capable of causing damping-off.
+However, Alternaria, Sclerotinia, Botrytis, Phytophthora and Fusarium can also cause damping-off.

-Soil-borne fungi generally do not produce air-borne spores, but they are easily moved from contaminated soil to pathogen-free growing media by infected tools, hose ends, water-splash, and worker's hands.
+Soil-borne fungi generally do not produce air-borne spores, but they are easily moved from contaminated soil to pathogen-free growing media by contaminated tools, hose ends, water-splash, and worker's hands.
 Some fungi such as Alternaria are seed-borne.